raghavluthra10/express-docker/readme.md

 I have already written a small GET api in "./index.js" file. enter "http://localhost:8000" on your browser and you should see express fetching data from database and showing it on the browser as a response.

-NOTE: i have not made the database data persitent with the help of volumes as of now. will be doing it in the next few commits.
+NOTE: i have not made the database data persistent with the help of volumes as of now. will be doing it in the next few commits.

+## persisting data

+to make sure that our data is persisted i.e. if we delete the container and start a new one, it should retain data that we inserted into the former container.

+for that, first we'll delete the existing container (this is optional, but if you do it you will get a better clarity of how things are actually working).

+run `docker rm <container_id>`

+^ this will delete the container and all the data as well.

+Now, we'll start a new container but this time we'll add a volume to it.

+`docker run --name v-postgres -p 4321:5432 -v data:/var/lib/postgresql/data -e POSTGRES_USER=root -e POSTGRES_PASSWORD=password -d postgres`

+^ Notice that this command is same as we used earlier for starting a container, the only difference being that we have added "-v data:/var/lib/postgresql/data".
+This basically tells us to add a named volume and store the data that is usually stored inside containers "/var/lib/postgresql/data" dir inside "data" dir. "data" dir will be stored inside of docker host, so now even if we delete the container, we will not loose tha data.

+To start the container, do the following steps in projects dir:

+1. `knex migrate:latest` to make "users" table.
+2. `knex seed:run` to add new data to "users" table.
+3. `pnpm run dev` to start express server.

+Everything is up and running, go to "http://localhost:8000" and you should see the response there.

+You can try deleting the container and creating a new one again, make sure you add the same path for volume with the same dir on docker host.